EngramProtocol/engram-fgcs-artifact/README.md

 # Engram Paper Artifact

-This repository serves as the citable archival entry accompanying the manuscript:
+This repository is the citable archival entry accompanying the manuscript:

 > **Engram: Bitcoin-Anchored Data Publication and Persistent Decentralized
 > Storage** — under review at *ACM Transactions on Internet Technology*